cse-labs/kubernetes-in-codespaces/README.md

 ```

 - Switch to the Grafana brower tab
-- The test will generate 400 / 404 results
+- The integration test generates 400 and 404 results by design
 - The requests metric will go from green to yellow to red as load increases
   - It may skip yellow
 - As the test completes